 It wasn’t too long ago that people tried all sorts of things to help sick people feel better.
 They tried wild things like drinking a glass full of millipedes or putting some mustard on one’s head.
 Some of the cures worked, and some of them…well, let’s just say that millipedes, living or dead, are not meant to be ingested.

 This is a funny medical mystery tour to discover that while times may have changed, many of today’s most reliable cure-alls have their roots in some very peculiar practices, and so relevant connections can be drawn from what they did then to what we do now.

 Feeling sick?
 Look up remedies in this book but beware!
 Have a sore throat?
 Put a necklace made of earthworms around your neck.
 Have a cough?
 Eat frog soup.
 Does honey help a wound?
 For more cures read: I Feel Better with a Frog in My Throat, History’s Strangest Cures.
 Will you enjoy or be grossed out?

 Recommended by: Jackie Hill, Franklin Road Branch Library

 Amazon Look Inside: I Feel Better With a Frog in My Throat

-Maybe you would like to be a forensic detective.
+If you think you might like forensic science, you might like to take a look inside a crime lab or listen to someone who is a forensic scientist.
 Forensics are scientific tests that are used to solve mysteries.
 A forensic scientist might work in a lab or might go out to places where crimes are committed, the crime scene.
 Watch this video of Jose.
 He uses forensic science to solve mysteries.
-By testing physical evidence he identifies suspects and helps bring them to justice.
+By testing physical evidence he identifies suspects or helps prove people innocent.